 Self-medication?
 Diagnosis of colds, stomach pains, headaches, general malaise?
-All this is unthinkable according to Hahnemann’s system.
+All this is unthinkable according to Hahnemann’s system of “individual homeopathic therapy”.
 Healing artists, it’s your effort!

 A little history

 Homeopathy is, on the one hand, strict dogmatism, in the sense of Hahnemann’s “Follow it, but follow it exactly!”
-On the other hand, homeopaths are the greatest possible pragmatists, q.e.d.
+On the other hand, homeopaths are the greatest possible pragmatists.
 But that has been the case for a long time – and it has also been the subject of criticism for a long time.
 Already during Hahnemann’s lifetime there was self-medication and recommendations, mainly because homeopathic doctors were few and far between and travel possibilities were very limited.
-At the end of the 19th century homeopathy was firmly established as “lay medicine”.
-There were plenty of guide books and homeopathic pharmacies.
+Hahnemann himself seems to have tolerated this to a large extent in the interest of spreading his teaching, but without adapting his teaching to it in the least.
+At the end of the 19th century homeopathy was indeed firmly established as “lay medicine”.
+There were plenty of guide books and homeopathic home pharmacies.
 Around 1890 one could read that “the lay activity in matters of homeopathy would be given for historical reasons, inseparably grown together with the latter”.
-Important homeopaths such as Hering (“Hering`s Rule”) wrote guidebook literature, Arthur Lutze maintained a considerable international distribution of homeopathic pharmacies (Baschin, Die Geschichte der Selbstmedikation in der Homöopathie; Quellen und Studien zur Homöopathiegeschichte / History of Self-medication in Homeopathy: Sources and Studies on History of Homeopathy; Volume 17, Essen 2012).
+Important homeopaths such as Hering (“Hering`s Rule”) wrote guidebook literature, Arthur Lutze maintained a considerable international distribution of homeopathic pharmacies (Baschin, Die Geschichte der Selbstmedikation in der Homöopathie; Quellen und Studien zur Homöopathiegeschichte / History of Self-medication in Homeopathy: Sources and Studies on History of Homeopathy; Volume 17, Essen, Germany 2012).

 These historical reminiscences, however, do not, of course, legitimise self-treatment: Hahnemann himself did not change a single word in his teaching building, nobody else did ever so; Hahnemann’s writings are still regarded as untouchable down to the last letter.
+Especially since the homeopathic treatment by the “experienced healing artist” alone and the impossibility of self-treatment by laypersons are in fact compellingly derived from the homeopathic thought system.
 How one can endure this cognitive dissonance (which should actually have led the classical homeopaths to the demand to forbid the free sale of homeopathy) is an almost admirable achievement… or perhaps unquestioned “habit”?